House of Torture

-House of Torture (ハウス・オブ・トーチャー, Hausu obu Tōchā) (HoT) is a villainous professional wrestling stable primarily appearing in the Japanese promotion New Japan Pro-Wrestling (NJPW).
-The stable is led by Evil and also consists of Chase Owens, Dick Togo, Don Fale, Douki, Ren Narita, Sho, Yoshinobu Kanemaru, Yujiro Takahashi and Sanada.
+House of Torture (HoT) is a villainous professional wrestling stable currently performing for the Japanese promotion New Japan Pro-Wrestling (NJPW).
+The stable consists of second leader Ren Narita, Chase Owens, Dick Togo, Don Fale, Douki, Sanada, Sho, Shun Skywalker, Yoshinobu Kanemaru, and Yujiro Takahashi.

-The stable was initially formed on September 4, 2021 as a sub-group of Bullet Club, before being kicked out after losing a Dog Pound match to Bullet Club War Dogs at Wrestling Dontaku on May 3, 2025.
+The stable was initially formed by Evil on September 4, 2021 as a sub-group of Bullet Club, before being kicked out after losing a Dog Pound match to Bullet Club War Dogs at Wrestling Dontaku on May 3, 2025.

 Background

 The House of Torture was conceived by New Japan Pro-Wrestling (NJPW) in mid 2021, by NJPW booker Dick Togo, who came up with the idea of continuing Evil's long term push as a top star by surrounding him with an entourage, which would lead to an eventual split from the Bullet Club, after he had filled in as the temporary top representative member, due to Jay White's travel restrictions as a result of the COVID-19 pandemic, with White still serving as the recognized official leader.
 Sho, who became one of the founding members of the stable, was eager to work a singles career alongside Yoh, both were pushing for a split of Roppongi 3K.
 Their disbanding was debated internally, with NJPW booker Gedo being initially opposed, due to a variety of reasons including merchandise sales.
 However, Togo pitched Sho to be part of the stable and was responsible for booking the storyline of the Roppongi 3K split.